webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 == Changelog ==

 = 4.0 ? =
+* [NEW] Adjust price to send to KuantoKusta: add/subtract percentage, round up/down, add/subtract value to all products, and avoid current/sale price higher than regular price [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
+* [NEW] Use the new “Brands” taxonomy from WooCommerce 9.6 and above instead of our field for Brand
 * [NEW] Deprecate “Price comparison” mode
+* [DEV] Force “no-cache” php headers to make sure KuantoKusta is not using cache when reading the feed
+* [DEV] Requires WordPress 6.2 and WooCommerce 8.0
+* [DEV] Tested with WordPress 6.8-beta2-59993 and WooCommerce 9.8.0-beta.1

 = 3.4 - 2025-03-18 =
 * [TWEAK] Show Pro add-on functionalities on the settings screen